Piyushtanwani/DAU-buddy/README.md

 ### 2. Install Dependencies

 You must install dependencies in your Python environment.
-For Windows, using a virtual environment (`win_venv`) is highly recommended.
+For Windows, using a virtual environment (`venv`) is highly recommended.

 ```powershell
 # Create and activate a virtual environment